 Ken is the tax partner for Thomas & Gibbs CPAs, PLLC, a full service certified public accounting firm located in Durham, NC.
 He received a B.S. degree and a Juris Doctor degree from North Carolina Central University and Master of Taxation degree from the University of New Haven.
 Ken is a Certified Public Accountant and Member of the North Carolina State Bar.

 Ken has over 20 years’ experience in corporate taxation, including areas such as tax compliance, planning, and audits, with emphasis on inbound transactions for multi-national conglomerates and handling other controversy matters, having served as Director of Taxes and a Financial Controller for Glaxo Wellcome, Inc., Tax Accountant with Richardson Vicks, Sales and Use Tax Accountant at Pitney Bowes, Inc., and a Tax Accountant at Uniroyal, Inc.

 Ken previously served as an adjunct professor for North Carolina Wesleyan College where he taught a course on personal income tax.
 Ken is a member of the North Carolina Association of Certified Public Accountants, the American Institute of Certified Public Accountants, and the North Carolina Bar Association.
-He was previously a member of the Tax Executives Institute, the Durham Citizens Review Board, Board of Trustees for North Carolina Central University, Board of Directors of The Carolina Theater, Raleigh Durham Airport Authority Board, and The Forest at Duke, where he was the Chairman.
+He was previously a member of the Tax Executives Institute, the Durham Citizens Review Board, Board of Trustees for North Carolina Central University, Board of Directors of The Carolina Theatre, Raleigh Durham Airport Authority Board, and The Forest at Duke, where he was the Chairman.

 Ken has been married to his wife Lori for 39 years, and they are the proud parents of three adult children and grandparents of five grandchildren.